Bone marrow neoplastic

 Definition / general

-• Other clonal myeloid neoplasms and reactive eosinophilia should be excluded
+• Clonal myeloid or lymphoid neoplasms and reactive causes of eosinophilia should be excluded

 Essential features

-• Rare myeloproliferative neoplasm characterized by a gradual increase in circulating eosinophils with cytologic atypia (rarely may be absent), left shifted granulocytic maturation and often hepatomegaly or splenomegaly
+• Rare myeloproliferative neoplasm characterized by a gradual increase in circulating eosinophils with cytologic atypia, left shifted granulocytic maturation and often hepatomegaly or splenomegaly

-• Organ / tissue infiltration by eosinophils and eosinophilic microabcesses are frequently present, leading to tissue damage and organ dysfunction
+• Organ / tissue infiltration by eosinophils and eosinophilic microabscesses are frequently present, leading to tissue damage and organ dysfunction

-• Clinical course is variable, transformation to acute myeloid leukemia is common and prognosis is generally poor
+• Clinical course is variable from indolent to life threatening; transformation to acute myeloid leukemia can occur and prognosis is generally poor

 • Fatal cardiac damage has been documented secondary to the release of cytokines produced by eosinophils

-• This diagnosis should be made after exclusion of reactive causes of eosinophilia, myeloid and lymphoid neoplasms associated with PDGFRA, PDGFRB, FGFR1 rearrangements and JAK2 fusion, and confirmation of clonality (Am J Hematol 2017;92:1243), see full WHO criteria below
+• Diagnosis should be made after exclusion of reactive causes of eosinophilia and myeloid and lymphoid neoplasms associated with PDGFRA, PDGFRB, FGFR1, FLT3 or JAK2 rearrangements with evidence of clonality (see updated full WHO criteria) (Am J Hematol 2017;92:1243)

 Epidemiology

-• Due to difficulty in distinguishing chronic eosinophilic leukemia, not otherwise specified from idiopathic hypereosinophilic syndrome, the true incidence is unknown
+• Due to difficulty in distinguishing CEL from nonclonal hypereosinophilic syndrome, the true incidence is unknown

 Sites